DEH-RAG/cat_alog/README.md

-# cat_alog
+# Cat_alog

-Add file descriptions to the vector database to be able to discuss about the files.

-Normally the cat would answer about files only when asked about their content.
+Normally the cat would answer about files only when asked about their *content*.

-This plugin adds a "catalog card" to the vector database to be able to discuss "about" the files loaded.
+This plugin adds a "catalog card" to the vector database to be able to discuss *about* the files loaded.

+The catalog card contains:
+- the file metadata
+- the first chunk of the document (to capture title and authors)
-The catalog card contains the file metadata AND a brief summary of the file content, automatically summarized with the currently configured LLM.
+- a brief summary of the file content, automatically summarized with the currently configured LLM.